WilliamDiakite/test-cron-worflow/README.md

-# Use github actions to version your dataset
+# Using GitHub Actions to Version Your Dataset

 This template repo is used to demonstrate how one could use Github Actions to create a versionned dataset.